nshekar/succinct-for-colloquy/README.md

 3. Open an additional Finder window and, from the Finder's "Go" menu, select "Go to Folder..." .
 In the dialog pane that appears, enter:
      ```/Library/Application Support/Colloquy/Styles``` (If this fails, type ```/Library/Application Support``` and
      create a folder called "Colloquy".
-Inside, that create one called "Styles.").
+Inside, that create one called "Styles").
 4. Drag "Succinct.colloquyStyle" there.
 5. Type ```/reload styles``` into Colloquy.
 (If this fails, restart Colloquy).